GauravDattuPise/mindful-gurukul-assignment/readme.md

-Objective:

-Users should be able to sign-up  and login in to the app.
-Logged in users should be able to add new USER and perform basic CRUD operation.

-They should be able to see saved records in ListView at the dashboard screen.
-They can search, filter the records.
-If required they can edit and delete records one by one.

-1 - Signup Screen ; Ask user to fill all fields a mandatory to save in the API
+# Manage users

+This application allows admin to sign up, log in, and perform basic CRUD operations on user records.

+## 1. Signup Screen

+- admin can sign up with the following information:
-Name - Textbox - Alphabets only
+  - Name: Textbox (Alphabets only)
-Email  - Textbox - Alphanumeric only
+  - Email: Textbox (Alphanumeric only)
-Phone -  - Textbox - Number only
+  - Phone: Textbox (Numbers only)
-Gender - Radio button - Male, Female and Others
+  - Gender: Radio buttons (Male, Female, Others)
-How did you hear about this? - Check box - LinkedIn, Friends, Job Portal, Others City :  Drop-Down - Static value - Mumbai, Pune, Ahmedabad
+  - How did you hear about this?: Checkbox options (LinkedIn, Friends, Job Portal, Others)
-State: Auto Suggested Search Textbox - Static  - Gujarat, Maharashtra, Karnataka Save - Button
+  - City: Dropdown with static values (Mumbai, Pune, Ahmedabad)
+- Save button to submit the signup data.

-2. Login:
+## 2. Login

+- admin can log in with their email and password.

+## 3. Dashboard Screen

+- we can see user details here

+## 4. Add User

+- admin can add a new user with the following information:
+  - User Name
+  - Mobile
-Email
+  - Email Address
-Password

-3. Dashboard screen has a user listing that should show Username, Email, and Phone in the card item

-4. If there are no users added, show the default placeholder image "No Data Found"

-5. There should be a floating bar button or options menu to add new user details same as the listing

-6. Add User - Add User Name, Mobile and Email address - Save & Cancel Button
+- Save and Cancel buttons to manage user addition.

+## 5. View Details

-7. View Details - On Clicking on the list item, the next screen should open and that shows the user details
+- Clicking on a user list item opens a screen displaying user details.

+## 6. Edit User

-8. Edit User - There should be an edit icon in each list item to edit the records.
-On post-edit records as success - show a message in dialog and redirect automatically to the dashboard page where the card item should be updated.
+- admin can edit existing user records by clicking an edit icon in each list item.
+- After successful editing, show a message in a dialog and redirect back to the dashboard where the card item is updated.

-9. Delete User -  In the dashboard listing card should have the option to delete the record.
-Show confirmation dialog before deleting and on success delete the record from the list and UI should be updated.

-10. Dashboard should have filter option - A-Z / Z-A / Last modified / Last Inserted

-11. Dashboard should have the option to search by Name, Mobile, or email, As a result, the list should show only selected items that come under the search keywords

-12. OnRelaod of the app, Filter should be saved

-13. All records should be stored in a local database

-14. If there are no records available in the local database fetch them from the API and save them in a local database for further use.

-15. Ensure the network is available before hitting the API, If not show a message / Snackbar to enable WI-FI / Mobile Data

-Add-On - Take a picture from the camera and Gallery and show it to each user.
-This will be for offline only.
-API will not provide the Image URL.
-App should work for online and offline both (Login and Register doesn’t require store all fields in local database, Only User CRUD operation data should be save)
+## 7. Delete User

+- admin can delete a record from the dashboard listing.
+- Show a confirmation dialog before deletion.
+- On successful deletion, update the list and UI.